garrdbyrd/MonoGame-Example/dev-diary.md

 ### 2024-01-05
 Qt fucking sucks.
 I'm trying PyQt.

 Update: PyQt sucks too.
 This is whiny, but I hate being forced into their shitty proprietary IDE.
 Using documented methods for converting .ui to .py files just doesn't work.
 What a headache.
+Back to Qt/C++.

 ### 2024-01-06
 Qt is till pretty frustrating, but I am getting the hang of it.
 I ran into my first segfault (and fixed it), so I must be doing something right.
 The robot has been an immense help.